Although it is mainly focused on teenage stories, it is a genre that has been gaining more and more space in the mainstream audience

 Episodes: 1 season | 24 episodes

-This is a very different shoujo than usual.
-Rather than focusing on a girl's emotions, it is a boy who is the main focus of the story.
-In it we meet the tall and muscular Takeo and his kind and handsome friend Makoto.
+This is a shoujo quite different from the usual.
+Instead of focusing on a girl’s emotions, it is a boy who is the main focus of the story.
+In it, we meet the tall and muscular Takeo and his gentle and handsome friend Makoto.

-Due to his enormous size, Takeo ends up intimidating all the girls, who prefer to stay with their male counterpart.
-So he ends up falling in love with Rinko, but, in his inferiority complex, he ends up thinking that she is in love with Makoto, and does everything to bring the two together.
+Due to his enormous size, Takeo ends up intimidating all the girls, who prefer to be with his friend.
+So he ends up falling in love with Rinko, but, in his inferiority complex, he thinks she is in love with Makoto and does everything to bring the two together.

 Jibaku Shounen Hanako-kun (2020)